perbrage/sectoralarm/README.md

   user: 'Code' }
 ```

-**NOTE:** armedStatus can either be armed, partialarmed or disarmed. user can be either state the user, be empty or state Code (Kod) if a code was used to arm/disarm.
+**NOTE:** armedStatus can either be armed, partialarmed or disarmed. user can be either state the user, be empty or state Code (if a code was used to arm/disarm).

 **Example output from calling history**